rnpy/ShimmerLayout/README.md

 ![With group](images/group.gif)

-To set a group, simply create a `ShimmerGroup` object in code, and pass it to all `ShimmerLayout` you want to synchronise:
+To set a group, simply create a `ShimmerGroup` object in code, and pass it to all `ShimmerLayout` you want synchronised:
 ```kotlin
 val myShimmerGroup = ShimmerGroup()